Dr Anna Goodman

 - Using objectively-measured physical activity on 23,000 from the International Children's Accelerometer Database (ICAD) to examine the effects of evening daylight on children's physical activity.

 I am also interested in many other aspects of how broader social and environmental factors influence human health and well-being.
-Since 2008 I have enjoyed an ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm, which now employs me part-time.
+Since 2008 I have enjoyed an ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm.
 The main focus of this research has been lifecourse analyses of the determinants of mortality, fertility, health and educational outcomes across the life course and across generations in a Swedish birth cohort born 1915-1929.

 See below for some selected recent publications.
 For a list of all publications, and PDFs of the articles, see the LSHTM online research repository.